ankush238/preparation-and-measurement-vertices/README.md

 In Receiver_vertex.m file contains all possible deterministic vertices corresponds to Receiver R

 In seesaw.m file constains the script of semidefinite programming(SDP) code to the quantum lower bound.

+In 224antidistineqI6.mat file contains all data to get the fig for the inequality I6.